Singular-Genomics/singular-genomics.github.io/docs/g4x_data/g4x_output.md

 ### g4x_viewer/

 !!! tip
-    The G4X Viewer is a web-based tool for visualizing and exploring G4X data.
-All files in this directory are designed to be loaded into and explored with the G4X Viewer.
-For more information on how to use the G4X Viewer, see [G4X Viewer](https://docs.singulargenomics.com/G4X-viewer/).
+    The G4X-viewer is a web-based tool for visualizing and exploring G4X-data.
+All files in this directory are designed to be loaded into and explored with the G4X-viewer.
+For more information on how to use the G4X-viewer, see [G4X-viewer](https://docs.singulargenomics.com/G4X-viewer/).

 > `<sample_id>.bin:` Binary file containing the segmentation mask for the stitched image.
 Can be easily read in Python with numpy.

 > `<sample_id>.ome.tiff:` Multidimensional OME-TIFF image file.
 On windows, this may appear as `<sample_id>.ome`.
 This image contains aggregated images for all protein targets as well as nuclear stain.
-Can be loaded into any standard ome.tiff readers, including our G4X Viewer, and napari. *Multiomics runs only.*.
+Can be loaded into any standard ome.tiff readers, including our G4X-viewer, and napari. *Multiomics runs only.*.

 > `<sample_id>_HE.ome.tiff:` OME-TIFF image file containing the fH&E stain images.
-Can be loaded into any standard OME-TIFF readers, including our G4X Viewer and napari.
+Can be loaded into any standard OME-TIFF readers, including our G4X-viewer and napari.

 > `<sample_id>_nuclear.ome.tiff:` OME-TIFF image file containing the nuclear stain images.
-Can be loaded into any standard OME-TIFF readers, including our G4X Viewer and napari.
+Can be loaded into any standard OME-TIFF readers, including our G4X-viewer and napari.

 > `<sample_id>_run_metadata.json:` JSON file containing much of the same information as the run_meta.json along with extra core metrics information (such as tissue area, total tx, etc).

 > `<sample_id>.tar:` Tarball containing all other files from this directory bundled into one file.
-This can be loaded into the G4X Viewer directly with the “single file upload” option to avoid dragging each file individually.
+This can be loaded into the G4X-viewer directly with the “single file upload” option to avoid dragging each file individually.
 May take longer to load than the individual files due to needing to untar the components before displaying on the Viewer.

 <br>